MileHacker Logo

 • Farol Santander & Terraço Itália: Urban panoramic views, city's immense scale.

-• São Paulo Zoo: Wide collection of animals; Ibirapuera Green space for urban birdwatching.
+• São Paulo Zoo: Wide collection of wildlife; Ibirapuera Green space for urban birdwatching.

 Hidden Gems